jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-170.md

 ---
-title: "Why can the declination be smaller in a magnet standing above one of its poles than when its poles are equally distant from the Earth?"
+title: "Why does a magnet attract iron?"
-heading: Article 170
+heading: Article 171
 weight: 50
-description: "Enumeration of properties of magnetic properties"
+description: "Iron moves more freely than a magnet because it consists only of those particles through which the virtual photons can pass"
 writer:
   name: Rene Descartes (translated by ChatGPT, fixed by Juan)
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes